thestackcollective/front-end-curriculum/projects/module-1/balancing-act-solo/index.md

 ## Learning Goals

 - accurately build a provided comp
-- write well structured and semantic HTML (according to the [Turing Style Guide](https://github.com/turingschool-examples/html))
+- write well structured and semantic HTML (according to the [TheStackCollective Style Guide](https://github.com/turingschool-examples/html))
 - craft clean and DRY CSS
 - use JavaScript to interact with the DOM